b3scale/b3scale-operator/README.md

        disabledFeatures: "chat,captions"
 ```

 This will create a frontend instance with the name `b3scale-operator-testeroni`.

-There is also the possibility to add a secret with credentials to the `BBBFrontend` resource.
+Add a secret with credentials to the `BBBFrontend` resource.
 An full example is included in the `./kubernetes/test-bbb.yaml` file.

 ```yaml
 apiVersion: b3scale.io/v1